terrarium-earth/Cognition/README.md

 Overhaul your minecraft experience with strange and arcane technologies

-**content-expansion** branches are the most updated state of the project for each Minecraft version the **legacy** branch correspond to release v1.4.10
+The **content-expansion** branches contain the most updated state of the project for each Minecraft version

+The **legacy** branch corresponds to release v1.4.10 for Minecraft 1.18

 ### **If you're here to provide a bug report...**
 Please provide: